 Second-Layer Solutions (Layer 2 and Off-Chain Scaling)

 Layer 2 (L2) is a concept that describes various solutions aimed at scaling a blockchain’s capacity by handling transactions off the mainnet (layer 1), while still utilizing its decentralized security system.
 With the rising popularity of Ethereum, its current layer 1 is becoming a bottleneck, causing transaction delays and rising fees.
-L2 can help alleviate these issues in the interim before Ethereum 2.0 is fully launched, but it’s not the be-all-and-end-all solution for scaling.
+A slew of new layer-2 chains like optimistic and ZK rollups such as Arbitrum, Optimism, Linea and zkSync have helped to alleviate these issues in the interim before Ethereum 2.0 is fully launched, but it’s not the be-all-and-end-all solution for scaling.

 There are a couple of second-layer solutions that are already functional, such as Optimism, which recently deployed its bridge to the Ethereum network.
 Another L2 solution that is thriving is Polygon, an inter-blockchain scaling protocol that has its own native currency called MATIC, which boasts over 400 projects built on top of it, including The Graph, Poly Network, Terra Virtua, and many more.